zjgordon/campfyre/README.md

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and version history.

+## Security

+We take security seriously.
+Please report vulnerabilities privately via email to zjgordon.dev@gmail.com. **Do not open public issues for security problems.**

+See [SECURITY.md](SECURITY.md) for our security policy, supported versions, and response process.

 ## Contributing

 We follow trunk-based development with feature branches and pull requests.
 We use [Conventional Commits](https://www.conventionalcommits.org/) for consistent commit messages.
 Dependencies are updated via automated PRs using [Dependabot](https://docs.github.com/en/code-security/dependabot).
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines including our branching & PR policy and how to open issues/PRs.